gladden4work/Med-scan/plan.md

 - **Button State**: Dynamically changing the "Add to My Medications" button to "Unsave" when a medication is already saved
 - **Clickable Medication Cards**: Making medication cards clickable to view full details
 - **Soft Delete**: Implementing soft delete functionality for both scan history and medications

+### Tiered Pricing and User Entitlement System - NEW
+- **Subscription Plans**: Implementing Free (not logged in), Free (logged in), and Paid subscription tiers
+- **Feature Entitlements**: Adding quota limits for scans, follow-up questions, history access, and saved medications
+- **User Experience**: Creating contextual upgrade prompts and quota displays
+- **Subscription Management**: Building a subscription page accessible from the profile
+- **Quota Enforcement**: Implementing checks to prevent usage beyond entitlement limits

 #### Technical Implementation:
 1. **Database Schema**: Created a follow_up_questions table with RLS policies